whykay/python-ireland-old-guide/guide/constitution.rst

    a.
 The Society shall aim to promote the use of the Python computer programming language.
    #.
 The Society shall further aim to organise and to present Python conferences and events at suitable venues in Ireland.

 #.
+Membership

+   a.
+Membership shall be open to all persons subscribing to the objects of the Society who have attended a Society meetup.

+#.
 The Committee

    a.
 The Society shall have an Executive Committee elected annually by the Membership (herein 'the Committee') to direct ongoing activities and foster the aims of the Society.